Efficientlyy/AI-Trading-Agent/docs/DASHBOARD_ARCHITECTURE.md

 **File**: `src/dashboard/utils/data_service.py`

-Provides a clean abstraction for data access, supporting both mock and real data sources.
-Features:
+Provides a clean abstraction for data access:
 - Intelligent caching with configurable expiry
 - Seamless switching between mock and real data
 - Fallback to mock data when real data is unavailable